 - Make coffee and sit down to write my daily affirmations

 - Make breakfast

 - Eat breakfast, review the calendar, and make my realistic to-do list for the day

 - Begin working for the day

-Here are the 5 challenges I encountered this week as I started this new routine.
+Here are the 5 challenges I encountered this week as I started this new morning routine.

 - Resistance – Since I was getting up early than I have been for the majority of summertime thus far, it was a challenge to wake up each day.
 I’ve also been a long-time snoozer and have been desperately trying to break this bad habit.
 I did hit snooze 2 of the 5 days, so it wasn’t a perfect week, but a great start.

 2. Time – Now, the reason this week made sense to do this new morning routine was that my schedule was a lot more open than it has been.
 I didn’t have any courses that I was teaching or anywhere I needed to be before 11:00am each day.
 It was a clean slate to accomplish my morning tasks.
 It was also a good test to get me up and out of bed each morning at 7:00am rather than sleeping in until 9:00am.

 3. Accountability – Well, this one is super important for anything that you are trying to do in your life.
 The first day I was walking early, my neighbor saw me.
 The second day she said, “Hey, I’ll go with you!”
 Usually, she walks a bit earlier, but she waited for me to go and it definitely helped me stay focused the rest of the week.
 On day 5, I did hit snooze and I was a bit late so I didn’t like how I felt at that moment because I wasn’t holding up my end of the bargain to myself or to her.